ChrisYeomans/CS_problem_pages/README.md

 * Dashboard graphical update
 * Profile and user settings graphical update
 * Added Solutions and Solution of the week
+* Login and signup graphical update
+* Add comments to solution of the week

 ## IN PROGRESS:
-* Add comments to solution of the week - chris
+* - chris

 ## TODO:
-* Graphical Improvements
+* Admin forms graphical update
 * OAuth Stuff
-* Redo searches with foriegn keys
 * Add more supported languages
 * Make custom error pages

+## Extra TODO:
+* Add search bars and pagination to users and problems
 * Add page for per problem submissions
 * Add page for per user submissions
 * Add page for per user comments
-* Add search bars and pagination to users and problems

-## Extra TODO:
 * Normalize db to boyce-codd
+* Redo searches with foriegn keys
+* Add delete and edit to comments
+* Make comment submissions with AJAX
 * Add training problems
 * Make tests
 * Overhaul rank system